-For the fifth consecutive year, Valley Ace Hardware is hosting a fundraising golf tournament for the Westcliffe Center for the Performing Arts.
+For the sixth consecutive year, Valley Ace Hardware is hosting a fundraising golf tournament for the Westcliffe Center for the Performing Arts.
 The WCPA provides our community with cultural services and activities not available in most communities our size.

 We owe much of this to Anne Kimbell Relph and honor her with this tournament.
 Ms. Relph is a former stage, television and film actress.
 She starred on Broadway in ”The Seven Year Itch,” and in London in “Roar Like a Dove,”, and also in “Arms and the Man” in the eastern U.S. tour.
 Furthermore, her career included some 200 television appearances, and a number of films.
 Anne dedicated herself to developing and sustaining the WCPA so we could enjoy first run movies at the Jones Theater, Shakespeare in the Park, Creativity Camps for our children’s summer activities, live performances and plays, training for budding thespians, musicians and bands, dances and one-man shows throughout the year.

 All of these things make the WCPA a very important community asset and contributor to the great quality of life we all enjoy here in the Wet Mountain Valley.